Updated January 6, 2015

 But exclusion from many jobs, segregation, lack of investment in minority neighborhoods and poor education funding carried enormous consequences.
 So did hostility from many Anglos and, at best, disinterest by City Hall.
 South Phoenix was not annexed into the city until 1960.
 Phoenix was a place that had a "wrong side of the tracks," in this case the Southern Pacific.
 Although its population was diverse (and in south Phoenix heavily rural), many casually called it "Niggertown."

 A survey during the Depression found the largely African-American slum around 7th Avenue and Buckeye to be one of the worst in the nation — this in a city of only 65,000.
 Plumbing and paved streets were virtually nonexistent.
 Here was where the Roman Catholic priest Father Emmett McLoughlin became a legendary advocate for the poor.
 He was instrumental in getting the Matthew Henson Homes project, which for decades was safe and attractive, before the crime and social breakdown of the 1970s took hold.
-Future state Rep. Art Hamilton was among those who grew up in Henson Homes.
+Art Hamilton, the future Democratic leader of the Arizona House of Representatives, was among those who grew up in Henson Homes.

 The Arizona Alien Land Law of 1921 was aimed at preventing the Japanese from owning property.
 They found ways around the law and continued their success, the Japanese population in the county hitting 879 in 1930.